minprog/cs50x-1718-1819/support/01 Fahrenheit/Fahrenheit.md

 You can create a new file using the file browser tab.
 Under `filesystem`, click on the `workspace` directory to open it.
 Now right-click on the directory `section1` and select `New File`.
 Give your file the name `fahrenheit.c`.
 Now double click on the file to open it.

 ### Edit
-Let’s start with something simple.
-Let’s create a program that will print “Hello, world!”.
+Let's start with something simple.
+Let's create a program that will print "Hello, world!".
 Copy the following code into the file:

     #include <stdio.h>